JamesMoore-Square-800x800-NEWheadshot-23

 Certification

-The current CE mark, used by the EU to affirm a manufacturer’s conformity with European health, safety and environmental protection standards, will be replaced by UKCA marking as a result of the UK’s exit from the European Union.
+The current CE mark, used by the EU to affirm a manufacturer’s conformity with European health, safety and environmental protection standards, has been set to be replaced by UKCA marking as a result of the UK’s exit from the European Union (Brexit).

 It was originally set to apply to all goods and businesses by the end of 2022, but in August last year, the Government agreed an extra year’s transition period to meet their legal obligations, giving them until 1 January 2023 to ensure the UKCA mark is applied to their products.
 The move came after business groups, including the British Security Industry Association (BSIA) and the Fire Industry Association (FIA), had highlighted significant challenges for UK businesses to meet the original target.

-Early in 2021, IFSEC Global reported on the ongoing concerns and how it was likely to impact the fire and security markets, particularly to avoid “last minute scrambles” for UKCA Certification.
+Early in 2021, IFSEC Insider reported on the ongoing concerns and how it was likely to impact the fire and security markets, particularly to avoid “last minute scrambles” for UKCA Certification.

-Despite the extension, many have continued to push for additional time – something that has now been awarded by the Department for Business Energy and Industrial Strategy (BEIS).
+Despite the extension, many continued to push for additional time – something that was awarded by the Department for Business Energy and Industrial Strategy (BEIS) in December 2022, where 31 December 2024 was outlined as the deadline.

 The department cited “difficult economic conditions created by post-pandemic shifts in demand and supply, alongside Putin’s war in Ukraine and the associated high energy prices”, as the reasoning for extending the deadline.

-Construction products receive additional extension – 30 June 2025
+Construction products deadline remains – 30 June 2025

 “Last week’s Government announcement on the two-and-a-half-year extension is welcome news to our industry colleagues both here in the UK and across Europe.
 Although many of our fire detection and alarm manufacturing members are already on their way to, or have already achieved the requirements of the legislation, this extension will ease the pressure on those businesses who have yet to complete their legal obligations.